 Phonics teaching plays an important part in children's development by equipping them with the fundamental skills needed to be able to read and write.
 We understand the importance of Phonics teaching here at Greenside and not only aim to ensure that our children receive high quality phonics sessions, but also that our parents are fully aware of which level their child is at and what they need to do to develop.
 On this page you will find key information about Phonics at Greenside, general phonics information, helpful weblinks and some resources for you to work on with your child at home.
 If you have any further questions about how you can help your child with Phonics, please don't hesitate to contact your class teacher or Miss Makepeace (Phonics Leader)

 Phonics at Greenside

 We follow the 'Read Write Inc' Phonics Scheme, as we believe this to be the most effective.
 Children work in small groups based on their ability, focusing on learning new sounds each week, applying their knowledge by recognising the sound in words, writing words that include the sound and then moving on further to reading books that contain these sounds.
 Children are assessed half termly and groups are moved around accordingly.
-In Year 1, each child takes home a 'Speedy Reading and Spelling Book' each week that contains the sounds they've taught in phonics that week to increase fluency and enable the children to be able to read the words speedily.
+After the October half term holidays, children in Year 1, will recieve a list of words that are in line with the sounds they've taught in phonics that week to increase fluency and enable the children to be able to read the words speedily.
 They are also sent home with a phonically de-codable reading book each week which again allignes with their phonics level.